South Korea Safety Guide

 Healthcare Tips

-• Carry a card with your hotel address and emergency contacts in Korean
+• Carry a card with your blood type, allergies, and important medical conditions written in Korean.

 Common Risks